chriscow/minigpt/README.md

 ## Acknowledgments

 - **OpenAI**: For providing the GPT-4o API.
-- **Lilith T-Watch**: For the hardware platform that makes this project possible.
+- **Lilygo T-Watch**: For the hardware platform that makes this project possible.
 - **PlatformIO**: For the excellent development environment.

 ---